marwan404/pygame-OM/README.md

 It also handels N-body physics with plug and play integrators (currently only euler and verlet).

 # Best features:
-  -**True N-Body Gravity:** Every celestial body exerts gravitational force on every other body in the system.
+  *True N-Body Gravity:* Every celestial body exerts gravitational force on every other body in the system.
-  -**Physics-Based Procedural Generation:** Generates random solar systems with strict rules (like minimum orbital spacing/Hill     spheres and strict mass ratios).
+  *Physics-Based Procedural Generation:* Generates random solar systems with strict rules (like minimum orbital spacing/Hill     spheres and strict mass ratios).
 This is to prevent the system from turning int a binary one instantly!
-  -